cirosantilli/x86-assembly-cheat/getting-started.md

     # Run a default program, usually a main file or a hello world.
     make run

-Since this is assembly, you need a compatible CPU to run most programs.
+## Pre-requisites

+-   an x86 processor or emulator, 32 or 64-bit.
+We provide a [Vagrantfile](Vagrantfile).

+    Beware that the virtual machine provided by [Vagrantfile](Vagrantfile) may have less features than your own CPU.
+Check `cat /proc/cpuinfo` inside the VM.

+-   common GNU/Linux build tools: `make`, `gcc`, `nasm`, Binutils (`as`, `ld`).

+-   OS: most programs will work on Linux, Windows and Mac if you install the Linux build tools on them, because we use C instead of direct system calls for IO via [lib/](lib/).

-Tested on the latest Ubuntu LTS, but maximum portability is intended.
-Arch and OS specifics are clearly separated in sub-directories.
+    The main test environment is the latest 64-bit Ubuntu LTS, but maximum portability is intended.

+    Architecture and OS specifics are clearly separated in sub-directories.
+E.g., Linux-only programs will be put into the [linux](linux/) directory.

+## Assertions

+One distinctive feature of this tutorial is that we have assertions.

+So edit a test to make it fail and see it blow up.
+E.g., modify [add.asm](add.asm) to contain:

+    mov eax, 0
+    add eax, 1
+    ASSERT_EQ 2

+and run:

+    make test

+It will now say that a test failed, because usually:

+    0 + 1 != 2

-## You can run this even if you are on x86-64 Linux
+## 64-bit CPUs can run this

+x86-64 is a backwards compatible extension of IA-32, and has a mode which emulates IA-32.

-x86-64 Linux is able to run IA-32 code out of the box if compiled with `CONFIG_IA32_EMULATION=y`, which is the default in any sane distro.
+x86-64 Linux is able to run IA-32 code out of the box using the hardware backwards compatibility if compiled with `CONFIG_IA32_EMULATION=y`, which is the default in any sane distro.

 You only have to make sure that `gcc -m32 hello_world.c` compiles correctly.